AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/introduction.md

 So data modeling is another technical term - why should it interest you as an author?

 For the headless applications to be able to access your content, and do something with it, your content really needs to have a predefined structure.
-It would be possible to have your content as free-form, but it would make life very complicated for the applications.
+It would be possible to have your content as free-form, but it would make life *very* complicated for the applications.

-Basically the process of defining the structure for your content involves designing a model - and this is called data modeling.
+Basically the process of defining the structure for your content to adhere to involves designing a model - and this is called data modeling.

-For AEM a Content Architect will perform the data modeling to design a range of Content Fragment Models that you then use as a basis for your Content Fragments.
+For AEM a Content Architect will perform the data modeling to design a range of **Content Fragment Models** - that you then use as a basis for your content by using **Content Fragments**.

+>[!NOTE]
+>If you want to learn more about data modeling you can read more under the AEM Headless Content Architect Journey.

 ## What's Next {#whats-next}